 There was a time when electronics used to arouse interest when entering or leaving Egypt, but it’s becoming increasingly rare.
 If they do pull you up, items such as laptop computers and especially video cameras may be written into your passport to ensure that they leave the country with you and are not sold.
 If you’re carrying printed material that could be interpreted as being critical of the government, be discreet, although customs officials at major entry/departure points rarely search the bags of tourists.

-Iran is a notable exception to some of these rules – alcohol is illegal in the Islamic Republic of Iran, and any publications showing (even modestly exposed) female flesh will be confiscated if found.
+Iran is a notable exception to some of these rules – alcohol is illegal in Iran, and any publications showing (even modestly exposed) female flesh will be confiscated if found.
 This is the same in Saudi Arabia, Kuwait and parts of UAE.

 Note that neither Israeli citizens nor anyone who has an Israeli stamp in their passport will be allowed to enter Iran or Lebanon (or Iraq or Syria when they're considered safe to visit), and some countries of the Arabian Peninsula.
 Israel no longer stamps tourists' passports (though it retains the right to do so).
 Instead, visitors are given a small loose-leaf entry card.

-Most visas available on arrival (except in Oman and Saudi Arabia); an Israeli stamp will mean no entry to Iran or Lebanon.
+Most visas available on arrival (except in Oman and Saudi Arabia); an Israeli stamp will mean no entry to Iran, Lebanon or Saudi Arabia.